Actual Cash Value Calculator

 The actual cash value is important if you buy any kind of insurance.
 As an insurance policyholder, you would probably prefer to be paid the replacement cost instead of the actual cash value.
 For instance, if your car is destroyed in an accident, getting paid the replacement cost will allow you to buy a new car of the same kind, but the actual cash value would probably not be enough for you to do that as it takes into account of the depreciation.

 Hence, before you sign or buy any insurance, make sure you read the terms of the policies carefully.
-If the insurer tells you that they will only pay you back the actual cash value, you need to make sure that this is a risk that you can accept.
+If the insurer tells you that they will only pay you back the actual cash value, you need to ensure that this is a risk you can accept.

 Can actual cash value be negative?